ngxs/store/docs/recipes/intregration-with-rxangular.md

 [RxAngular](https://github.com/rx-angular/rx-angular) provides a solution for this problem that is fully reactive and with focus on runtime performance and template rendering.

 In order to leverage this library and all the power of a global state management is possible to integrate RxAngular with NGXS.
-First let's bind a value provinient from NGXS state to RxAngular component state:
+First, let's bind a value from NGXS state to RxAngular component state:

 ```ts
 interface HeroesComponentState {